cannam/repoint/README.md

  * `owner` - the owner of the repository, as found in the library's `owner` property.

- * `repo` - the name of the repository, either the library name or (if present) the contents of the library's `repository` property.
+ * `repository` - the name of the repository, either the library name or (if present) the contents of the library's `repository` property.

  * `account` - the user's login name for the service if known (see "Per-user configuration" below).